 Direct Line: (215) 704-9450

-Rachael is Master’s level psychotherapist at BUCKS ESC.
+Rachael is Licensed Professional Counselor at BUCKS ESC.
 Her eclectic therapeutic style allows clients to decide for themselves the changes they wish to make in an effort to create a more productive and fulfilling future for themselves.

 Rachael is a Nationally Certified Counselor, and holds a Master’s Degree from Rider University in Clinical Counseling.
 Rachael also holds a B.A. in psychology from Rider University.
 In addition to her work at BUCKS ESC, Rachael also works at a local eating disorder treatment facility, where her work focuses on supporting people who are suffering from eating disorders and other struggles through all levels of care – including assistance in the transition through step-down from residential treatment to lower levels of care and throughout partial hospitalization and intensive-outpatient.
 In addition, her experience includes working full time on the nursing staff at Carrier Clinic’s Blake Recovery Center, assisting those suffering from an addiction to alcohol or drugs.
 She has also spend time working at a local Pediatrician’s office supporting the medical staff with children and young adults suffering from mental health difficulties through consultation and short-term therapy.